 Meera Deo is the child of immigrants from India

 Fellowship awarded to support work towards a PhD in Sociology at University of California, Los Angeles (UCLA)

-Meera was born in Garden Grove, California, to parents who emigrated from Mumbai, India.
+Professor Deo was born in Garden Grove, California, to parents who emigrated from Mumbai and Karwar, India.
 They became naturalized citizens in 1995 and reside in Long Beach, California.

 Professor Deo's book, Unequal Profession: Race and Gender in Legal Academia (Stanford University Press, 2019), draws from her landmark Diversity in Legal Academia project, the first national empirical study of law faculty utilizing an intersectional framework.
 The book examines how race and gender affect interactions with faculty and students, tenure and promotion, work/life balance, institutional support, and other aspects of the personal and professional lives of law faculty.
 Professor Deo’s sobering findings expose ongoing raceXgender inequities and propose structural solutions to improve legal education.